1995parham-teaching/students-fall-2022/README.md

 For each student, it generates the student ID randomly and then stores it.
 There is no authentication over APIs and anybody can use CRUD over students and courses.

+## SQLite is not enough?

+With GORM, we can't easily (trust me, Go is not Python) switch to PostgreSQL.
+I didn't implement it here, because it causes a whole structure change.
+You need to change the connection, and then it is not good to run the migration on store creation.

 ## Up and Running

 Build and run the students' server: